Setting personal finance goals is one thing, but actually measuring your progress towards them is another.

 In our example, we’re setting savings goals for a six-month emergency fund, a vacation and maxing out an IRA.

-To establish these goals, first create a Tiller Budget Sheet.
-If you’re not yet a member of Tiller, you can sign up for a 30-day free trial here.
+To establish these goals, first start with the Tiller Budget with Rollovers template from Tiller Labs.
+If you’re not yet a member of Tiller Money, you can sign up for a 30-day free trial here.
+Tiller Labs offers free experimental tools supported in the Tiller Money Community.

-Under the “Categories” tab, go in and add a category for each savings goal.
+After creating your first budget, visit the “Categories” tab, and add a category for each savings goal.
 We’re going to delineate each one of them as a transfer using the drop-down menu in Column C.

 In Column F, insert your end goal for each category.
 Vacation Fund, for example, is set at $3,000.